Noise is not always detrimental: the capacity of quantum batteries is enhanced in black holes: IV. Quantum Battery Capacity under Noisy Environments

-The quantum battery capacities under the bit flip channel are given by Eqs. (\ref{bf})
+The quantum battery capacities under the bit flip channel are given by Eqs. (\ref{bf}).

-We model bit flip noise by a bit flip channel with decay probability $k \in [0, 1]$: with probability $k$ a Pauli‑$X$ operator is applied, producing random bit flips.
-The resulting quantum battery capacity is a function of the acceleration $\eta$ and the noise strength $k$, as shown in Fig. \ref{fig:quad5}.
+We model bit flip noise by a bit flip channel with decay probability $k \in [0,1]$: with probability $k$, a Pauli $X$ operator is applied, producing random bit flips.
+The resulting quantum battery capacity depends on both Alice's proper acceleration $a_A$ and the noise strength $k$, as shown in Fig. \ref{fig:quad5}.